 All film making requires an Event Application a minimum 4 weeks prior to your event date.
 Click here to lodge your application.

-All commercial photography simply requires a Group Activity Registration as soon as possible prior to your session date.
+All commercial photography and videography simply requires completion of a Group Activity Registration as soon as possible prior to your session date.
 Click here to register your activity.

 The forest is closed to the public on declared Total Fire Ban days.
 To report a fire, call 000.

-Fire is prohibited on ForestrySA land and Forest Reserves between November 1 and April 30 in any year.
+Fire is prohibited on ForestrySA land between November 1 and April 30 in any year.
 (These dates may be extended in areas where high fire danger persists).